scrum-for-developers/presentations/sprint-1-scrum/slides.md

 * Backlog items are discussed, revised, reviewed.
 * Development team estimates backlog items.

-**Goals:** Development team builds up understanding of future requirements.
+**Goals:** Development team builds understanding of future requirements.

 ***

-## Sprint Planning
+## Sprint Planning - Part I

-* Part I (PO + development team)
+* PO + development team
 * PO presents user stories and priorities
 * Development team and PO discuss user stories and pin down acceptance criteria
 * Development team makes a forecast, what functionality it plans to achieve during the next sprint (**"forecast"**)

+***

+## Sprint Planning - Part I
-* Part II (development team only)
+* Development team only
 * Team breaks down stories in smaller tasks
 * Develop necessary design/architecture
 * Sketch the solution on the wall, flipchart, etc.
 * Draw GUI mock-ups (if not already done so by UX)
 * Do some research or look in the code base if necessary
 * Or time-box some research later, have a later task as a place holder

 ***